DemboDev/CustomizablePlace/README.md

 # CustomizablePlace
-In this repository I will be saving all the ways to improve my experience using Windows and everything else You can download my configs in this repository
+In this repository I will be saving all the ways to improve my experience using Windows and everything else.
+You can download my configs in this repository

 ## Preview: